menu 1

 If your traces looks like this stop what you are doing immediately.

-PressureTrace is designed to work within a range of safe pressures recommended in load manuals or for applications where there is sufficient steel around the chamber to safely contain the pressure.
-If steel around the chamber expands sufficiently to produce a chopped off trace as shown above you are approaching pressures that may produce a catastrophic failure or after repeated shots permanently swell the chamber.
-If concerned, email a saved trace file and the voltage conversion number for your module.
+PressureTrace is designed to work within a range of safe pressures at the highest possible resolution.
+If steel around the chamber expands sufficiently to produce a chopped off trace as shown above, you could be approaching pressures that may eventually swell the chamber.
+Email us a saved trace file and the voltage conversion number for your module.
 (The voltage conversion can be found under the "Help/About Pressure Trace" menus and the Tech Info button.)
+We will double check your barrel dimensions to make sure your loads are safe.

 Most Common Causes: